Are there any household employer tax breaks an employer can take advantage of?

 Dependent Care Flexible Spending Account:

 The Dependent Care Account is a pre-tax expense account that may be used to help pay for dependent care expenses that are necessary for the parents to work.
 To participate, the accounts must be offered by the parent’s employer as part of flexible benefit plans.
 The family must elect to participate during the annual ‘open season’ benefit enrollment period and specify the amount to be deducted from the payroll on a pre-tax basis.
-The family maximum contribution is $5,000, although, due to IRS regulations, adjustments may be made at year-end for some families earning $85,000 and over in the current year.
+The family maximum contribution is $5,000.
 These amounts are sheltered from Federal income taxes and most state income taxes (New Jersey and Pennsylvania tax these amounts).

 » More Details: IRS Publication 929